khanrc/tf.gans-comparison/README.md

 ### WGAN

+Arjovsky, Martin, Soumith Chintala, and Léon Bottou.
+"Wasserstein gan." arXiv preprint arXiv:1701.07875 (2017).

-- WGAN is very theoretical paper, so the results are not impressive (but the theory is very impressive!)
+- The samples from WGAN are not that impressive - compared to the very impressive theory
 - Also no specific network structure proposed, so DCGAN architecture was used for experiments

 |               30k                |               W distance               |